Ryan-Romig/esp_iot_rest/README.md

 # ESP32 IOT device example

 ## this example uses ESP IDF framework
+## must have 4mb flash and 4mb ram.
+WROOM work and can be purchased for $5 to $10. like ESP-CAM or ESP-DEVKIT
 ### features:
 * mDNS broadcas
 * Rest Server back end